Where all the Love Island: Australia contestants are now – your guide to who is still together - TheNewsTrace

 Since being on the present, Teddy has spoken about his hardship after profitable offers dried up for him.

-He mentioned: “It dries up fairly shortly, after which all of a sudden three months later nobody cares about Love Island season one anymore, you’ve spent all your cash, you’ve obtained bank card debt and I discovered myself on Search searching for jobs mainly.”
+He stated: “It dries up fairly shortly, after which all of a sudden three months later nobody cares about Love Island season one anymore, you’ve spent all your cash, you’ve obtained bank card debt and I discovered myself on Search on the lookout for jobs mainly.”

 Fortunately, he appears to have gotten again on his toes now and has began a profession in e-commerce.